-Updraft Plus is the most popular among free backup plugins with over a million active installs and an impressive 4.8 out of 5 stars.
-You can do backups whenever you want and/or schedule them for automatic backups.
-It can do complete backups of your site or you can pick and choose certain files that you want backed up.
-The backups can be sent to Google Drive, Amazon S3, Dropbox or FTP’d/emailed where you want them to go.
+Updraft Plus is the most popular among free backup plugins, with over a million active installs and an impressive 4.8 out of 5 stars.
+You can do backups whenever you want and schedule them for automatic backups.
+It can do complete backups of your site, or you can pick and choose specific files that you want to be backed up.
+The backups can be sent to Google Drive, Amazon S3, Dropbox, or FTP'd/emailed where you want them to go.

 Duplicator (Free and Premium)

-Duplicator is another one of the WP backup plugins that comes in both a free version and premium version, with nearly 1 million active installs.
-It’s powerful, but if you’re brand new to WP or don’t have much technical know-how then it might not be the right one for you.
+Duplicator is another WP backup plugin that comes in both a free version and premium version, with nearly 1 million active installs.
+It's powerful, but if you're brand new to WP or don't have much technical know-how, then it might not be the right one for you.

-You can perform backups, copy/clone your site for easier migration, to work on your site locally or if you simply want a second fully-functional version of your site ready to go in case something happens to your site.
+You can perform backups, copy/clone your site for easier migration, work on your site locally, or if you want a second fully functional version of your site ready to go in case something happens to your site.